Arivas00/Password_Generator/README.md

 When you are prompted to select character types
 You can select lowercase, uppercase, numeric, and/or special characters When each prompted is answered
-Inputs are validated and at least one character type should be selected otherwise you will be prompted to select a character type
-When all prompts are answered
+Inputs are validated and at least one character type should be selected Otherwise you will be prompted to select a character type When all prompts are answered
 A password will be generated that matched selected criteria When the password is generated it is displayed and written to the page

 ```
 ## Deployed website

 ### (https://arivas00.github.io/Password_Generator/)